Datura stramonium: Poisoning incidents

-In Australia in December 2022, around 200 people reported becoming ill after eating products containing spinach sold mostly through Costco.
+In Australia in December 2022, around 200 people reported becoming ill after eating products containing spinach, sold mostly through Costco.
 Datura stramonium was identified as the contaminant, whose young leaves had been picked alongside the spinach leaves.
 The weed had spread due to increased rainfall.
-The grower, Riviera Farms, is from the Gippsland region of Victoria and acted promptly to eradicate the weed.
+The grower, Riviera Farms, is from the Gippsland region of Victoria, and acted promptly to eradicate the weed.

 Uses

-Note that in all cases, safer alternatives probably exist.
-The following must not be construed as medical advice.

 Traditional medicine

-One of the primary active agents in Datura is atropine which has been used in traditional medicine and recreationally over centuries.
-The leaves are generally smoked either in a cigarette or a pipe.
+One of the primary active agents in Datura is atropine, which has been used in traditional medicine and for recreation over centuries.
+The leaves are generally smoked, either in a cigarette or a pipe.

 During the late 18th century, James Anderson, the English Physician General of the East India Company, learned of the practice and popularized it in Europe.
 The Chinese also used it as a form of anesthesia during surgery.